obna/cfz-msiat/msiat/content/blog/traveling4work.md

 How exciting it was to have even had the opportunity.

 My first internship has reached 10 months and counting.
-In a standard weekly, my project lead and another team member were discussing the on-site.
+In a standing weekly meeting, my project lead and another team member were discussing the upcoming on-site meeting.
 She, the team member, asked me if I was to attend.
-This being the first I have heard of it, my response is negative, and she suggests speaking with our manager.
+This being the first I have heard of it, my response is no, and she suggests speaking with our manager.
 It felt weird asking my manager about being able to attend the meeting.
 It feels weird asking her for anything at all.
 She is very quick and speedy, and I register my questions as molasses that will slow her down.
 She says **yes**.

 After following along with the surprisingly up-to-date documentation to learn about booking and travel, and then having selected an expensive flight, a cozy hotel, and a darty rental car, a knot of doubt surrounded me.